egave/deno-grammy-starter-bot/README.md

 3. Run this command to deploy:

 `deployctl deploy --project <PROJECT_NAME> ./server.ts --prod --token <ACCESS_TOKEN>`
+Or
+`deno task deploy` if you want to deploy to no-prod `deno task deployPROD` if you want to deploy to prod

 ## Running the bot locally

 Use `poll.ts` to run the bot locally for development.
-Note that it will delete the webhook URL, and you’ll need to repeat the 3rd step to be able to run the bot on Deno Deploy.
+Note that it will delete the webhook URL, and you’ll need to repeat step n°7 to be able to run the bot on Deno Deploy.

+Run this command to deploy and run the bot locally:
+`deno task run`